Exorcising legacy technology with composable commerce

 If your website is experiencing speed and performance issues, it may be due to legacy eCommerce systems that depend on on-premise or cloud-hosted infrastructures.
 Unlike cloud-native SaaS solutions, these platforms lack the ability to dynamically scale online capacity.
 Instead, they require manual intervention to increase capacity, which involves adding or upgrading servers.
 This manual approach can lead to bottlenecks during peak traffic periods, ultimately affecting user experience and conversion rates.

-With cloud-native infrastructure as one of the core traits of composable commerce, your business leverages the infinite scale of cloud computing providers, such as Google Cloud, AWS or Microsoft Azure, which accelerates performance and meets capacity requirements as demand grows.
+With cloud-native infrastructure as one of the core traits of composable commerce, your business leverages the infinite scale of cloud computing providers, such as Google Cloud and AWS, which accelerates performance and meets capacity requirements as demand grows.

 “During the holidays, instead of being the war room monitoring, we should take a cruise ship to The Bahamas and just kick back and watch.
 Because that's how simple, how easy the deployment is, how easy the system runs.
 And the fact that you can just auto-scale without going to buy hardware and take three months to set it up and configure it — that's a big change for us compared to what we were doing before.”